PhD, German Studies, University of California at Berkeley, 1995;

 BA, European History, University of Pennsylvania, 1989

-Professor of Culture and Media and Director of Screen StudiesProfile:
+Professor and Chair of Culture & Media, Director of Screen StudiesProfile:

 Having spent a formative period of my youth in Stockholm, Sweden—and a good chunk of my student years and adult life in Munich, Berlin, and Vienna-—my intellectual orientation has been largely tilted toward the orbit of Western and Central European ideas of the twentieth and twenty-first century.
 In recent years, I have become more intensely focused on the study of film (European and American alike), while my work as a literary and cultural critic has been as varied to include essays and reviews on contemporary German and Austrian literature, Swedish poetry, war photography, Critical Theory, film history, and biography.Courses Taught: